owkin/FLamby/docs/index.rst

       year={2022}
     }

+FLamby is more a dataset suite than a pure code repository.
+Mainly we provide code to easily access datasets stored in other repositories and make them FL-ready.
+In particular, we do not distribute datasets in this repository, and we do not own copyrights on any of the datasets.

+The use of any of the datasets included in FLamby requires accepting its corresponding license on the original website.
+We refer to each corresponding dataset's sections for more informations on its terms of use.

+For any problem or question with respect to any license related matters, please open `a github issue <https://github.com/owkin/FLamby/issues>`_ on this repository.

 Before jumping to the :any:`quickstart` , make sure FLamby is properly installed following the steps highlighted in :any:`installation`

 Team
 ----